wildfish/django-star-ratings/README.rst

 To change the number of rating stars, set ``STAR_RATINGS_RANGE`` (defaults to 5)

 To enable anonymous rating set ``STAR_RATINGS_ANONYMOUS = True``.
-This will then store the ip address of the rater rather than user.

 Anonymous Rating
 ----------------

 If anonymous rating is enabled only the ip address for the rater will be stored (even if the user is logged in).
-Similaryly, when checking for a prreviously existing rating only the ip address will be used.
+When a user rates an object a preexisting object will not be searched for, instead a new rating object will be created

-**If this value is cahnged your lookups will return different results!**
+**If this value is changed your lookups will return different results!**

 Changing the star graphics
 --------------------------